We’ve all been there. Spent hours writing a post, hit publish and… got nothing.

 Quality over quantity

-If you want your content to rise above the noise, it needs to have a special something that will inspire your readership to share your articles and, ultimately, keep coming back for more.
+If you want your content to rise above the noise, it needs to have a special something that will inspire your readers to share your articles and, ultimately, keep coming back for more.

 This means investing time in crafting well-written, quality content that is useful and helps solve your readers’ problems.

 “Pillar” articles are what you should be aiming for.
 According to Yaro Starak who coined the term, these are usually tutorial-style articles aimed at educating your audience about a particular topic.

 So how exactly do you go about putting together a pillar article?
 Yaro’s in-depth explanation is well-worth reading, but here are a few other pointers to keep in mind:

 - Keyword research Before writing any new article, always do your keyword research first.
 Find out what topics interest your readers because that’s what they want to learn more about and where you should be focusing your efforts.

 - Know your competition.
 Always cover topics in more detail than other articles on the web.
 A quick Google search will show you what other sites have published about a particular topic.